HIPAA Compliance for Dental Practices: Complete 2026 Guide

 How often must dental practices conduct a Security Risk Analysis?

 At minimum annually, and whenever significant changes occur (new software, office moves, staffing changes, regulatory updates).
-The 2026 rule changes represent a significant regulatory change that warrants an updated SRA for all dental practices.
+The proposed 2026 rule changes represent a significant pending regulatory development that warrants an updated SRA for all dental practices.

 Are dental X-rays considered PHI under HIPAA?